 Hotel chain Marriot was hacked in 2018.
 It was hacked again in 2020.
 Do we blame this kind of attack on the organization’s IT department, or blame the hackers?
 The hackers are responsible, but the IT department is liable for not securing the data correctly.

 In some cases, senior hackers sell credentials to junior hackers and other fraudsters who commit phishing campaigns.
 These parties attempt to send emails used to spread malware.
-The malware could be a crypto-mining software, adware, or even ransomware.
+The malware could be crypto-mining software, adware, or even ransomware.
 Each of these types of malware can make money for the hacker.

 Cybercriminals use Botnets to make money.

 The use of botnets is often in the news.
-A recent news story is about last month’s arrest of the man allegedly behind Mega-D botnet.
+A recent news story is about last month’s arrest of the man allegedly behind the Mega-D botnet.
 Another news story describes the angry supporters of the WikiLeaks organization.
 They have voluntarily allowed the computers to be part of the LOIC (Low Orbit Ion Cannon) as part of Operation Payback.

 Most botnets are used to facilitate criminal enterprise, with their primary purpose being to make money for the hackers in charge.
 According to Martin Lee, a senior software engineer at Symantec Hosted Services, botnets can be defined as a system of computers that have been infiltrated with malware and placed under the control of a single individual.